EPCCed/archer-gpu-course/applications-two-day/section-1.01/README.md

 rendering problem (a trivially parallel problem).

 Clocks speeds have, historically, have lagged behind CPUs, but are now broadly similar.
+However, increases in GPU performance are releted to parallelism.

 Memory latency has not gone away, but the mechanism used to mitigate it is to allow very fast switching between parallel tasks.
+This eliminates idle time.

 GPUs typically have included high-bandwidth memory (HBM): a relatively small capacity O(10) GB but relatively large bandwidth O(1000) GB/second configuration.
 This gives a better balance between data supply and data processing for the parallel rendering problem.

+So GPUs have been specifically designed to solve the parallel problem of the rendering of independent pixels.
 A modern GPU may have O(1000) cores (arranged in some heirarchy).

 ## Host/device picture